Skip to content

 Can lice jump from one head to another?

 No, lice cannot jump at all.
 They lack the leg muscles and anatomy needed for jumping.
 Lice spread only by crawling directly from one person’s hair to another during sustained head-to-head contact.
-This is confirmed by the CDC and every major entomological study on head lice.
+This is confirmed by the CDC and by entomological studies on head lice.

 Can lice fly?